camunda/camunda-docs-manual/site/src/documents/api-references/rest/00-overview/hal.html.md

 The REST API provides some resources in an additional media type.
-The [HAL][hal] media type `application/hal+json` describes a format which contains links and information of other resources.
-This allows us to embed the process definition or assignee of a task directly in the response.
-Which reduces the number of necessary requests to gather all informations regarding a single task or a list of tasks.
+The [HAL][hal] media type `application/hal+json` describes a format which contains links and information about other resources.
+This allows us to embed the process definition or assignee of a task directly into the response.
+Which in turn reduces the number of necessary requests to gather all information about a single task or a list of tasks.

 ### Caching of HAL relations

-During the generation of a HAL response linked resources are resolved to embed them.
+During the generation of a HAL response, linked resources are resolved to embed them.
 Some of these resolved resources, like process definitions or users, are rarely modified.
-Also if user information is stored in an external system (such as LDAP) every request will access this external system which is an unnecessary overhead.
-To reduces such expensive requests the REST API can be configured to use a cache to temporary store such relations.
+Also, if user information is stored in an external system (such as LDAP), every request will access this external system which is an unnecessary overhead.
+To reduces such expensive requests, the REST API can be configured to use a cache to temporary store such relations.

-This caching can be configured in the `web.xml` file of the REST API (or Camunda Web Application in case the rest api is embedded into Camunda Web Application).
+This caching can be configured in the `web.xml` file of the REST API (or Camunda Web Application in case the REST API is embedded into Camunda Web Application).

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>